BOOK EDITING SERVICES

 Developmental Editing

 This also reviews big-picture elements, but is a more thorough edit that includes in-line comments with specific suggestions for each improvement opportunity.
+A developmental edit includes:

 -